SavitriBisht/coursera-getting-and-cleaning-data-peer-assessment/README.md

 # coursera-getting-and-cleaning-data-peer-assessment

 What is this?
-This is a repository with the code for the peer assesment required on the Coursera course Getting and Cleaning Data
+This is a repository with the code for the peer  assessment required on the Coursera course Getting and Cleaning Data

 What is the data
 The data used on this script can be found here.